aiga-chicago/chicago.aiga.org/README.md

 # chicago.aiga.org

 The home for AIGA Chicago.
+Hi Nick!